-- A set of valid submodels, each containing a minimal set of the system's parameters with as many of them labeled as output as the ANN algorithm could find. - A set of rejected submodels.
+- A set of valid submodels, each containing a minimal set of the system's parameters with as many of them labelled as output as the ANN algorithm could find. - A set of rejected submodels.
 These were originally proposed as submodels by the feature selection procedure but were judged invalid by the ANN algorithm.
-Storing these discarded patterns is useful for an early pruning of submodel candidates bound to fail.
+Storing these discarded patterns is useful for an early pruning of submodel candidates bound to fail. - Since the valid submodels were spotted while ANNs were learning their parameter dependencies, this knowledge is readily accessible and applicable for problem solving as a network separate neural nets, each of them representing one submodel.